jjg/newsie/README.md

 * ~~Figure out why iOS won't parse the QR code links~~
 * ~~Create a CLI~~
 * Add forecast to weather
+* Support other weather providers
 * Make story titles smaller than header
-* Re-work configuration (module-based is broken now that we're a real package)
+* ~~Re-work configuration (module-based is broken now that we're a real package)~~
-* Fix path issues that have come-up as a result of packagification
+* ~~Fix path issues that have come-up as a result of packagification~~

-## Notes
+* Create qr image directory if it's missing
+* Better output (remove debugging code, etc.)
+* Fix "first page is blank" problem
+* Make number of articles configurable